bihealth/sodar-core-legacy/docs/source/app_projectroles_usage.rst

 identical to top level category creation, except that you can also choose between creating a project or a category.

+Users with the role of *project contributor* or higher in a category are allowed to create a project within that category.

 Updating Projects
 -----------------

 An existing project or category can be updated from the **Update Project/Category** link in the side bar.
 Again, a similar form as before will be presented to the user.
+The owner can not be changed here, but must be modified in the *Members* view instead.

 .. figure:: _static/app_projectroles/sodar_project_update.png
     :align: center